CARLETON COLLEGE: Sport and Globalization in London & Seville

 SAIIE offers athletic programs in Seville in the following sports: soccer, swimming, basketball, volleyball, rowing, water polo, and rugby.

-Students will have the chance to practice on Spanish teams in these respective sports at least twice a week.
+Students will have the chance to practice on Spanish teams in these respective sports during their stay.

 All students will have a free gym membership at the Cuesta Sport gym located right next to the SAIIE Center.

 Credits are certified by Carleton College and will be validated on an official Carleton College transcript at the end of the program.
 The Seville portion of the program makes up 12 of the 18 total credits.

 Program dates roughly correspond to the Carleton academic term.
 Specific dates will be communicated to program participants.

 The following dates correspond to the program organized in Seville during Winter 2018.

 Winter 2018 Dates: February 18 - March 10, 2018